 Finding an effective way to fund this overlooked area of support in the veteran community became imperative to Activision Blizzard.
 Bobby’s vision came to fruition in November 2009, when Activision Blizzard launched the Call of Duty Endowment with a commitment to raise funds and awareness for the issue, and give back to the real-life people that inspire Call of Duty.

-The Endowment is backed by distinguished military officials such as co-chairman General James L. Jones , a highly experienced military leader with over 40 years of military and veterans affairs expertise, and Executive Director CAPT Dan Goldenberg , a retired U.S. Navy veteran and seasoned business executive who helped launch the "Seal of Distinction" grant program in 2013 to recognize organizations successfully placing veterans in quality jobs.
+The Endowment is backed by distinguished military officials such as co-chairman General James L. Jones, a highly experienced military leader with over 40 years of military and veterans affairs expertise, and President Dan Goldenberg, a retired U.S. Navy captain and seasoned business executive who helped launch the "Seal of Distinction" grant program in 2013 to recognize organizations successfully placing veterans in quality jobs.